Amazon takes aim at lower-cost groceries, starting with L.A. store to open in 2020

 “The greatest opportunity for Amazon is to self-distribute refrigerated and frozen food, groceries and general merchandise through its own fulfillment centers to its own stores, and, across its product portfolio, undercut outside distribution costs,” Flickinger said.

 He added that Whole Foods distribution costs were 3.5% to 5.5% per dollar of sales higher than the industry average when his firm performed its due diligence on the company.
-“In a penny profit business, Amazon can slash those costs in half by going to self-distribution,” Flickinger said.
+“In a penny-profit business, Amazon can slash those costs in half by going to self-distribution,” Flickinger said.

-As it pursues a greater slice of grocery sales, resolutely non-union Amazon confronts an industry with higher union membership rates than the economy as a whole.
+As it pursues a greater slice of grocery sales, resolutely nonunion Amazon confronts an industry with higher union membership rates than the economy as a whole.
 Grocery unions have particular strength in Southern California, where workers in 2003 went out on what the Los Angeles Times called the “largest and longest supermarket strike in U.S. history.”

 Earlier this year, members of the United Food and Commercial Workers union in Southern and Central California authorized a strike before reaching a contract agreement in September with grocery chains including Albertsons, Vons and Ralphs, owned by grocery giant Kroger.